 Where can I buy this plant?

-- Some of the National Botanical Garden Shops also sell plants.
-Please contact the shops directly to see if they have the plants you require.
+- Some of the National Botanical Gardens have retail nurseries that sell plants and seeds, or shops that sell seeds.
+Please contact the Gardens directly to find out if they do.

 - SANBI does not sell plants online or ship internationally.

 - SANBI does not keep records of nursery stock in South Africa, so is unable to advise on where to buy specific plants.